whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    1. Confirm that you are redirected to the Tale's Run page
    1. Confirm that the notification dialog appears
    1. Confirm that the step progression is correct
+   1. Confirm that the "View Logs" button shows the build logs in a modal
    1. Navigate to the Browse page
    1. Confirm that the Tale is shown under "Currently Running"
    1. Select "View" on the Tale card